thoughtworks/build-your-own-radar/README.WAY.md

-# We Are You: Tech Radar
+# We are you: Tech Radar

 This is a fork of the [ThoughtWorks Tech Radar](https://www.thoughtworks.com/radar).
 It is modified for use within the We Are You (WAY) company for sharing knowledge to collegues and the world in a more visual way.